micaherne/phpstan-moodle/README.md

 ```

 The rootDirectory parameter *must* be an absolute path.
+Also, `composer install` must have been run in the Moodle root directory to create the vendor directory.

 ## Technical details
 ### Why this plugin exists